 Thrombophilia occurs if the normal balance of the clotting system is upset.
 There may be too much of a clotting factor, or too little of a substance that opposes clotting.

 Thrombophilia can cause unwanted blood clots (thromboses).
-This does not mean that every person with thrombophilia will get a blood clot.
-But, it means that you have a higher risk than normal of getting clots.
+This does not mean that every person with thrombophilia will develop a blood clot.
+But, it means that you have a higher risk than normal of having clots.
 The extra risk will depend on the type of thrombophilia that you have.

 What is a thrombosis?